colejarczyk/doc/userguide/reward_campaigns/creation/gift.rst

 **For example**

-- if limit in general is equal 10, limit per customer is 1 - then only the first ten clients will be able to get reward (each of them only once)
+- if limit in general is equal to 10, limit per customer is equal to 1 - then only the first ten clients will be able to get reward (each of them only once)

-- if limit in general is equal 10, limit per customer is 2 - then only the first ten clients will be able to get reward (each of them twice)
+- if limit in general is equal to 10, limit per customer is equal to 2 - then only the first ten clients will be able to get reward (each of them twice)

 .. note::